Ravencentric/juicenet-cli/docs/troubleshoot.md

 ### dump-failed-posts is not defined in your Nyuu config

-When you upload stuff to usenet, it gets split into several small chunks called `articles` (equivalent of pieces in bittorrent).
+When you upload stuff to Usenet, it gets split into several small chunks called `articles` (equivalent of pieces in bittorrent).
 Sometimes these `articles` will fail to post.
 You have the define path to a folder in your [nyuu config](nyuu-config-files.md) with `dump-failed-posts`.
 This is where those failed articles will get dumped and the script will try to repost them next run.

 ### Failed to repost {raw_final_count} articles.
 Either retry or delete these manually